tykiww/tykiww.github.io/_posts/2018-04-05-Selenium-Scraping.md

 library("RSelenium")
 ```

 If you are super picky about the "proper" way to use things, there is yet another administrative task we have to go through in order to use RSelenium.
-You also need to get our hands on Docker  as rsDriver is not currently working.
+You also need to get our hands on Docker, since rsDriver is not currently working.
 To solve this, make sure to go  and download Docker from this [site](https://store.docker.com/) after creating an account.
 It's free.
 Don't worry.
 Yet, I am not really in the mood to run through two separate ways to run Selenium, so I will show you how I use this.
 If you're interested in using Docker, check out this [cool resource](https://callumgwtaylor.github.io/blog/2018/02/01/using-rselenium-and-docker-to-webscrape-in-r-using-the-who-snake-database/) with animal species analysis using Rselenium.
-A little different from what I am intending to do.
+Slightly different from my intentions.

 We initially will begin by using the `rsDriver()` function with the correct port and browser information.
 Usually, as a developer tool, Firefox is the main, but since I bought this new laptop I have not once touched it.
 I suggest if you are following along, use Chrome browser to access Selenium.